Platformus/Platformus-Docs/getting_started/use_as_sources.rst

 ﻿Use as Sources
 ==============

-To use Platformus CMS as the source code create a host web application, copy the Platformus source code to the solution folder and add corresponding project dependencies.
-Please keep in mind that compilation takes longer in this case, so include only the sources of the projects you really need.
+Use Platformus CMS as the source code only if you consider it as a starting point for your own project and do not need any updates in the future.

-1. Create an ASP.NET Core web application (or use an existing one):
+1. Create an ASP.NET Core host web application (or use an existing one):

 .. image:: /images/getting_started/use_as_sources/1.png

 .. image:: /images/getting_started/use_as_sources/2.png

 2. Download `Platformus sources <https://github.com/Platformus/Platformus/tree/master/src>`_ from the GitHub.
-Copy them into your solution.
+Copy them into your solution folder.

 3. Add dependencies on the following projects to your web application project: